after-the-sunrise/thadoop/README.md

 ### Pig Storage
-Create a subclass of `AbstractTStorage.java`.
+Create a subclass of `TStorage.java`.
 This superclass implements the Pig's load function.
 * Handles thrift records stored in Hadoop's Sequence file format.
 * Key is ignored, and only the value will be parsed.